Dangers of Inhalant Abuse

 Dust-Off is the commercial brand name of an aerosol product referred to as canned air.
 In reality, the product is a refrigerant that is dispensed in cans with a straw-like attachment for cleaning dirt and dust from computers, keyboards, electronics, and other household items that cannot be cleaned in a traditional manner.
 This compressed gas is made of difluoroethane and a propellant, tetraflouroethane.

 Dust-Off has been on the market since 1970, developed initially for cleaning photography equipment.
-The manufacturer, Falcon Safety Products, added a bitterant to the product in response to the dangerous inhalant abuse that was occurring, hoping the unpleasant scent would deter kids and teens from wanting to inhale it.
+The manufacturer, Falcon Safety Products, added a bitterant to the product in response to the dangerous inhalant abuse that was occurring, hoping the unpleasant scent would deter people especially teens and kids from wanting to inhale it.

 Parents can keep an eye out for certain signs that their adolescent may be abusing inhalants.
 These warning signs include:

 - Finding empty cans of Dust-Off or other inhalants around the house or in the car

 - Notice that cans of Dust-Off or other aerosol household products running out faster than usual